TheresLundqvist/music-quiz/README.md

 ### **Restart game**

-* When all 20 questions is answered the next button will change into a restart button, where user can reload game.
+* When all 20 questions are answered a text appears that informs the user that the quiz is over.
+* The next button changes into a restart button, where the user gets the option to reload the game.

 <img width="1000" src="documentation/restart-button.png">